ChocolateLoverRaj/code-runner/User Space.md

 #### Decision
 At this point I don't know how programs will be loaded in the future.
 They will probably be stored on disk and loaded from disk on demand or loaded through the network.
 So I will go with the "map ELF in user space" method because it seems cooler and more flexible and more micro-kernel-like.

-## Inter-Process Communication
-First use case for this:

-There are two tasks:
-- Main task (a user space program)
-- Logging task (as user space program which uses syscalls to access UART)

-The main task tells the logging task, "log this string".
-Then to the main task it is as if the logging is asynchronous, even if the logging task needs to busy-poll to log.
-Once it is done logging the logging task notifies the main task that it is done logging.
-So in the main task there would be an `async` function for logging.

-So we need to design some syscalls so that any process can send a message to any other process, and then that process can send a message back to the process that messaged it, without being aware of what processes will actually message it.
-For example, the logging task needs to be able to receive messages from *any other task*.
-Then it needs to be able to send a message back to the task that asked it to log something.
-It doesn't make sense to broadcast messages and interrupt every process even if it didn't ask.

-### Security
-For now we let pretty much any task do anything.
-Any task can access UART, any task can access the frame buffer, any task can set HPET interrupts.
-All we are really protecting is user space processes interacting with the hardware in an unsafe or invalid way.
-But when we design the messaging-between-tasks system we need to make sure that a 3rd process can't access messages between two other processes.
-Imagine 3 tasks:
-- Task A
-- Task B
-- Logger Task

-Both task A and task B can send messages to the logger task, but task B shouldn't be able to access messages that task A sent to the logger task.

-One way we could do this is make every task that receives a message have a uuid for the